 Repairing or replacing a retaining wall, especially if it's large, can be a big job and could require building or resource consent.
 For an accurate idea of what's involved, talk to a structural or geotechnical engineer.
 Be aware of retaining walls (and their condition) that are on the boundary between properties.
 There might be added complexity with different owners, insurance companies and policies if these need repair or replacement.

 Find a qualified engineer on Engineering New Zealand's website.

-Find out about retaining walls, bridges and culverts on the EQC website.
+Find out about slopes and retaining walls on the Toka Tū Ake EQC website.

 BEFORE YOU BUY